Marfa Woman Fights Back Against Predatory Property Tax Lender

 “They told me they could solve my problems with my property taxes,” Benavides said.
 “Instead they’re trying to take away the home that I’ve lived in for more than 20 years.”
 Ms. Benavides court filing is available here.

-Not long after Ms. Benavides and her daughters signed the documents, the loan went into default.
-In April 2018, Ovation Services filed a foreclosure suit against her two daughters in Presidio County District Court.
-Ms. Benavides originally owed less than $6,000 to the taxing entities; Ovation is suing her daughters for $13,000, which includes their attorneys fees.
+After the loan went into default, Ovation Services in April 2018 filed a foreclosure suit against her two daughters in Presidio County District Court.
+Benavides originally owed less than $6,000 to the taxing entities; Ovation is suing her daughters for $13,000, which includes their attorneys fees.

 Ms. Benavides intervened in the suit on Friday, May 24, bringing claims against Ovation and also suing FGMS Holdings, LLC, which holds the loan.